arobson/consequent-postgres/README.md

 # Consequent-Postgres
 Provides both actor and event storage adapters for Postgres.

-> Note: This approach does not support siblings and is best suited for use with microservice architectures where services own their own database.
+> Note: This approach does not support siblings and is best suited for use with microservice architectures where services own their own database or systems where writes are behind a consistent hash on record/actor id.

 ## Approach
 Snapshots, events and event packs are all stored in actor/entity-specific tables.